lightstep/opentelemetry-examples/collector/envoy/README.md

 ## Prerequisites

-You must have a Lightstep Observability [access token](/docs/create-and-manage-access-tokens) for the project to report metrics to.
+You must have a Cloud Observability [access token](/docs/create-and-manage-access-tokens) for the project to report metrics to.

 ## Running the Example

-To run this example in this directory, use the `docker-compose up` command.
-However, before doing so, you will need to build the Flask service image.
-To build it, run `docker compose build flask_service`.
+You can run this example with `docker-compose up` in this directory.
+Using `docker-compose --profile loadgen up` also creates an instance to send requests to the NGINX service.
+You'll want to view this in Cloud Observability with a dashboard.

 Additionally, if you use the `docker-compose --profile loadgen up` command, an instance will be created to send requests to the service.
 To view this in Lightstep with a dashboard, please ensure that you have access to the appropriate resources.